Pet Boarders. Who Should Mind Your Pet?

 Your local vet or animal welfare association can give you an opinion on which pet boarder near you can be recommended or not.
 Pay them a visit yourself, a spontaneous one is best.
 This way you gain an impression of the cleanliness of the facilities.
 You could also book a short, trial weekend visit first.
 This way your pet can familiarise itself with the new situation and you can find out how they react to it.
 This is particularly advisable for cats, who often find it difficult being in strange surroundings.

-See what facilities the pet hotel has for your pet
+See what facilities the pet boarder has for your pet

 Get them to show you your animal’s quarters.
 How does it look?
 Big enough, clean, bright and not stuffy?
-For dogs, as well as having a roof over their heads, is there an additional facility for them to run around?
+For cats, are there climbing frames, scratching trees, reclining boards and cat toilets in place?
 Can animals which get on well with their own kind also be accommodated in a group?
 Is there a generous outdoor enclosure?
 Does the locality offer sufficient opportunities for walking and romping around?
 How often and for how long will your dog be walked?

 The finer details

 Have regard to the price-performance ratio: a good animal hotel can certainly be had for a daily rate of below 10 Euro for smaller dogs, cats or small animals.
-For larger dogs, up to 12 euro is also reasonable.
-However, there are also more expensive, very luxurious hotels where, you can keep an eye on the well-being of your dog via webcam.
+However, there are also more expensive, very luxurious hotels where, you can keep an eye on the well-being of your cat via webcam.
 You’ll be on the safer side if you and the hotel proprietor sign a written care agreement in which all the information and special requirements of your animal are noted down.
-Read through the contract conditions thoroughly so that there are no nasty surprises in the end if you return late from holiday.
+Read through the contract conditions thoroughly so that there are no nasty surprises in the end – for example, if you return late from holiday.
 Apart from that, make sure you can be reached where you’re staying on holiday – either by telephone or at an address.